 Revenue stalls at the point where the founder’s decision bandwidth reaches its limit.
 Burnout accelerates because the founder cannot delegate without anxiety, and the team cannot execute without permission.
 The system is founder-dependent, not process-dependent.

 Executive coaching focuses on delegation architecture and psychological permission-granting, distinct from the operational infrastructure a fractional COO would build.
 The constraint is not the absence of SOPs or project management tools.
 The constraint is the founder’s inability to tolerate the risk of delegation.
-Coaching addresses the internal narrative that says, “If I don’t control it, it will fail,” and replaces it with a delegation framework that allows the founder to scale through others.
+Coaching addresses the internal narrative that says, “If I don’t control it, it will fail,”.
+And replaces it with a delegation framework that allows the founder to scale through others.
 This is a VRIO analysis problem: the founder’s time is valuable but not rare, inimitable, or organizationally supported at scale.

 Signal Four: Standards Drift: Accepting Work You Would Have Rejected Two Years Ago